jnielsen85/FinalProject/gatsby-JNS Surfboards/README.md

 ### CMS
 Utilised in the site build, but without a full understanding.
 Simplifies site updating through Netlify CMS.
 Identity and Authentication miust be set up [How To Set Up Netlify CMS](https://www.netlifycms.org/docs/add-to-your-site/).

+## Dependancies

+A lot of dependancies used in the original starter code.
+33 in fact.
+Some notable mentions that i got hands on with:

+* [Gatsby Link API](https://www.gatsbyjs.org/docs/gatsby-link/): enables linking to internal pages as well as a powerful performance feature called preloading
+* [Formik](https://formik.org/docs/overview): Formik is a small library that helps you with the 3 most annoying parts: Getting values in and out of form state, Validation and error messages, Handling form submission
+* [Gatsby-plugin-netlify-cms](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify-cms/): Netlify CMS is a React single page app for editing git based content via API.
+Its built for non-technical and technical editors alike.
+STILL learning to utilise.
+* [Yup](https://www.npmjs.com/package/yup): A JavaScript schema builder for value parsing and validation.
+Easy to use and time saving.
+* [gatsby-plugin-elasticlunr-search](https://www.npmjs.com/package/@gatsby-contrib/gatsby-plugin-elasticlunr-search):  This plugin enables search integration via elastic lunr.
+Content is indexed and then made available via graphql.
+Used to allow search features for for things like page title and page.
+NOTE:  Havent got my search full working.